FXinnovation/fx-terraform-module-aws-ssm-parameters/examples/external_kms_no_policy/README.md

-# Common IAM Standard exemple
+# No policies with an external KMS key exemple

-Create all the policies and roles
+Create SSM parameters using an external KMS key and don't create policies

 ## Usage